slavcho-m/slavcho-m/README.md

-## Hi there 👋
+## Hi there 👋, I'm Slavcho
-I’m a software engineer pursuing my bachelor’s degree, with a particular passion for building dynamic, end-to-end applications.
+I’m currently a software engineer pursuing my bachelor’s degree, with a particular passion for building dynamic, end-to-end applications.
 Currently, my focus is on mastering full-stack development, where I enjoy connecting the dots between intuitive frontend experiences and efficient backend systems.
 I’m excited to keep learning and growing in this field, bringing ideas to life through code.